 A keen awareness of those subtleties through trial court experience helps in writing powerful briefs, making compelling arguments and having decisions reversed.

-Hiring an appellate attorney at Selman Breitman to handle your appeal puts new eyes on the case.
+Hiring an appellate attorney at Selman, Leichenger, Edson, Hsu, Newman & Moore LLP to handle your appeal puts new eyes on the case.
 Not only do you get a fresh perspective, but you get specific experience and unparalleled insight.
 Trial law and appellate law differ, as do the skills possessed by trial lawyers and appellate attorneys.
 An objective view of your case can make all the difference between an appeal's success and failure.

 With many appeals, time is of the essence in taking action.
-Contact a California appellate law attorney today.
+Contact us today to speak with a leading attorney.

 Successfully appealed a plaintiff verdict in an action for misappropriation of likeness of an athlete by defendant gym by convincing the appellate court that the trial court improperly permitted evidence of prior settlements of lawsuits for unrelated incidents to go to the jury as evidence of damages of the present misappropriation action.